ng-Classic/ng-classic/aio/content/tutorial/tour-of-heroes/toh-pt0.md

 ## Create a new workspace and an initial application

-You develop applications in the context of an Angular Classic[workspace](guide/glossary#workspace).
+You develop applications in the context of an Angular Classic [workspace](guide/glossary#workspace).
 A *workspace* contains the files for one or more [projects](guide/glossary#project).
 A *project* is the set of files that make up an application or a library.

 To create a new workspace and an initial project:

-1. Ensure that you aren't already in an Angular Classicworkspace directory.
+1. Ensure that you aren't already in an Angular Classic workspace directory.
     For example, if you're in the Getting Started workspace from an earlier exercise, navigate to its parent.

 2. Run `ng new` followed by the application name as shown here: